halmasieh/Movies-ETL/README.md

 ## Summary

-Using the knowledge of Python, Pandas, the ETL process, and code refactoring, we created a function that reads in the three data files and creates three separate DataFrames.
+Using the knowledge of Python, Pandas, the ETL process, to achieve the following goals: